 Iyoba Body Essentials handmade soaps that I buy directly from her stall at the Berkeley Flea Market on the weekends.
 I love the fact that the soaps are handmade right here in the East Bay and that I am supporting my local community.
 And they smell great.
 Unfortunately, the kitties think the oatmeal soap is food, so we can’t keep that particular one within reach of little paws.

 The thing I have noticed about natural castile soaps is that they do tend to dissolve fast if you let them sit in water.
 You need a good soap dish with holes to let the water drain.
 Or a bowl of little stones, which is what I use.
 Or a bowl with a strategically shaped and placed seashell, which is what Axelle uses.
-Or a handmade soap drainer like this one made by Cat at It’s A Green Green Green Green World.
+Or a handmade soap drainer like this one made by The Green Cat (10/2013: The link to her homemade soap drainer is gone.
+But she has other cool handmade things on her page.)

 I’ve tried three different solid shampoo bars to date: